Search Filters

 Preoperative Computerized Tomography Predicts Coracoid Graft Size And Restoration Of The Glenoid Track In Patients Undergoing Latarjet Procedures

-Brian M Godshaw, MD, UNITED STATES Jonathan D Hughes, MD, UNITED STATES Stephanie Boden, MD, UNITED STATES Albert Lin, MD, UNITED STATES Bryson P. Lesniak, MD, UNITED STATES
+Brian M Godshaw, MD, UNITED STATES Jonathan D Hughes, MD, PhD, UNITED STATES Stephanie Boden, MD, UNITED STATES Albert Lin, MD, UNITED STATES Bryson P. Lesniak, MD, UNITED STATES

 University of Pittsburgh Medical Center, Pittsburgh, PA, UNITED STATES